-- have earned a bachelor's degree from a recognized, accredited educational institution; - submit Graduate Record Examination (GRE), Medical College Admission Test (MCAT), Graduate Management Admission Test (GMAT) or Law School Admission Test (LSAT) scores: - present evidence of competency in English, assessed with Test of English as a Foreign Language (TOEFL) or Michigan English Language Assessment Battery (MELAB) scores, if English is not the first language; - submit three letters of recommendation; - submit an essay describing interest in public health, including professional career goals, and past experience with and understanding of the public health profession; - submit official transcripts; - 7. submit a resume or curriculum vitae.
+- submit an Application to Graduate Study at Michigan State University with application fee; - 2. have earned a bachelor's degree from a recognized, accredited educational institution; - submit Graduate Record Examination (GRE), Medical College Admission Test (MCAT), Graduate Management Admission Test (GMAT) or Law School Admission Test (LSAT) scores; - submit three letters of recommendation from professional or academic references; - submit a personal statement describing interest in and understanding of public health including professional career goals, and how their experiences, personal and professional, have influenced that interest; - submit official transcripts from all post-secondary institutions attended; - 7. submit a resume or curriculum vitae. - submit official English language proficiency test scores to institution code 1465 (TOEFL, IELTS, MELAB) if applying as an international applicant.

-The Admission Committee integrates the academic information, letters of recommendation, and information regarding the public health profession to make the final admissions decision based on the following considerations:
+The MPH Admission Committee integrates the academic information, letters of recommendation, and personal statement to make the final admissions decision based on the following considerations: